easydiffusion/easydiffusion/README.md

 After this, you can access the server at `http://localhost:1337` (where 1337 is the new port you specified earlier).

+## RuntimeError: CUDA error: unknown error
+Please ensure that you have an NVIDIA GPU and the latest [NVIDIA driver](http://www.nvidia.com/Download/index.aspx), and that you've installed [nvidia-container-toolkit](https://stackoverflow.com/a/58432877).

+Also, if you are using WSL (Windows), please ensure you have the latest WSL kernel by running `wsl --shutdown` and then `wsl --update`.
+(Thanks [AndrWeisR](https://github.com/AndrWeisR))

 # Behind the scenes
 This project is a quick way to get started with Stable Diffusion.
 You do not need to have Stable Diffusion already installed, and do not need any API keys.
 This project will automatically download Stable Diffusion's docker image, the first time it is run.